 Bachelor of Arts in Special Education with Nevada Licensure

-A Bachelor of Arts in special education provides a broad, rigorous education that prepares candidates for a Nevada teaching license and a career as a K-12 special education teacher.
-The bachelor’s in special education with Nevada licensure program introduces candidates to essential knowledge, connections across the disciplines, and application of knowledge to life beyond the University.
+The Bachelor of Arts in Special Education provides a broad, rigorous education that prepares candidates for a career as a special education teacher, grades K through 12.
+The program introduces candidates to essential knowledge, connections across the disciplines and application of knowledge to life beyond the University.
 This degree program gives candidates an enriched and provocative curriculum that incorporates content across subject areas and with specific educational methodology courses.
-This program prepares candidates for professional work in a changing cultural and economic environment.
+This program prepares candidates for professional work as K-12 special education teachers in a changing cultural and economic environment.

 Program Learning Outcomes

 - Demonstrate knowledge of typical and atypical development and characteristics of students with disabilities and other special needs

 - Design the environment, teaching and learning strategies including fairness, equity and access to meet the needs of diverse student learning.